Child Custody

 Factors in Custody

-The court has to analyze 16 factors in determining what type of custody is appropriate and what provisions in the custody order shall apply to each case.
-In advocating for your custody matter, our firm will ensure that the court understands why your position is supported by the law and is in the “best interests of the children” which remains the principle in which all custody matters are measured.
+The court has to analyze 16 factors in determining the type of custody appropriate and what provisions in the order shall apply.
+In advocating for your custody matter, our firm will ensure that the court understands why your position is supported by the law and is in the “best interests of the children.”
+These interests remain the principle by which all custody matters are measured.

 Modifications